 Over the past two decades, A surgical treatment for Parkinson's disease.
 A special wire (lead) is inserted into a specific area of the brain responsible for movement.
 The lead is connected to a pacemaker-like device implanted in the chest region.
 This device creates electrical pulses, sent through the lead, which “stimulate” the brain and control abnormal brain cell activity. therapy for patients with Parkinson’s disease (PD) has been extremely successful.
-It has been estimated that DBS has meaningfully helped tens of thousands of patients worldwide, improving tremor, dyskinesia, on-off fluctuations and several other Parkinson’s symptoms.
+It has been estimated that DBS has meaningfully helped tens of thousands of patients worldwide, improving tremor, Abnormal, involuntary body movements that can appear as jerking, fidgeting, twisting and turning movements; frequently caused by dopaminergic medications to treat Parkinson’s., on-off fluctuations and several other Parkinson’s symptoms.
 DBS has however, fallen short in addressing disease progression issues including walking, talking and thinking.
 Scientists have long been enamored with the idea that since DBS is invasive, but relatively safe, it may be possible to use the guide tubes (straws that DBS leads are fed through to precisely place them into the brain) to deliver growth factors and other goodies to improve brain function.
 There is also evolving interest in developing DBS leads that could be connected to pumps.
 These pumps could continuously supply factors to the brain while maintaining the electrical current derived from the DBS device.
 In this month’s What’s Hot column we will introduce the concept of DBS plus.

 This general procedure has been termed DBS plus.
 The idea of utilizing the DBS delivery system for neurotrophic and other factors is a novel idea.
 If such a procedure can be shown to improve effectiveness or to slow disease progression this could be an important advance for people with Parkinson’s.
 The idea of combination therapy for Parkinson’s disease (DBS plus) is something that experts should carefully consider for future trials.
 The synergy of DBS, medications, trophic factors, stem cells and other therapies may be a homerun for the next generation of therapies.
 Too often we try one therapy and quit.
 Another more promising direction may be to combine our field’s bright spots, such as DBS, with other promising therapies (Heath and Heath, 2010).